Gone are the days of free camping…or are they?

 Look out for “no overnight camping” or “no overnight parking” signs, and if you’re still unsure, call a ranger to get some clarification for your area.

 It’s On BLM Land So It’s Free To Use, Right?

 Not exactly.
-Each state and each separate piece of land have their own rules and regulations.
+Each state and each separate piece of land have its own rules and regulations.
 It’s always a smart idea to call ahead to the rangers and find the appropriate areas for dispersed camping.

 We also suggest checking out the app U.S. Public Lands, which helps determine who owns areas of the US and what the area is used for.
-This can help when researching for places to camp in the wilderness.
+This can help when researching places to camp in the wilderness.
 The app is $2.99 in the iTunes store.